 This law also relates to health insurance fraud, including Medicaid.
+A person commits such a crime when, with the intent to defraud Medicaid or other health plans, they knowingly and willfully provide false information or omit material information for the purpose of requesting payment for a health care item or service and, as a result of the false information or omission, receives a payment in an amount to which they were not entitled.
 The degree of the crime under this law is also based on how much the claim was for.
 It is a felony if a company gets \$3,000 or more in a year through false claims under this law.
+Punishment can includes fines and jail time.